jterrace/acton-ma-villages/README.md

 ## Acton Center
 ## North Acton
 ## South Acton

+The [Acton Town Plans and Studies](https://www.acton-ma.gov/168/Town-Plans-and-Studies) links to the [South Acton Village Plan](https://www.acton-ma.gov/DocumentView.asp?DID=112) which has a map on page 61.

 ## East Acton

 The [Acton Town Plans and Studies](https://www.acton-ma.gov/168/Town-Plans-and-Studies) links to the [East Acton Village Plan](https://www.acton-ma.gov/DocumentView.asp?DID=113) which has a map on page 52.

 ## West Acton

+The [Acton Town Plans and Studies](https://www.acton-ma.gov/168/Town-Plans-and-Studies) links to the [West Acton Village Plan](https://www.acton-ma.gov/DocumentView.asp?DID=111) which has a map on page 38.